sonderswag/Side-projects/Drone Pictures /README.md

 I was able to attach a GoPro to the drone and take some photos for the summer camp I worked at.

+I call it the flying tupperware!!!
+Fear its might!!!

 ![Image of Yaktocat](https://github.com/sonderswag/Side-projects/blob/master/Drone%20Pictures%20/20171121_124302.jpg)